chaoss/augur/docs/source/getting-started/command-line-interface/backend.rst

 ``start``
 ============
 This command is for starting Augur's API server & (optionally) data collection workers.
 Example usages are shown below the parameters.
-After starting up, it will run indefinitely (but might not show any output, unless it's being queried or the housekeeper is working).
+After starting up, it will run indefinitely (but might not show any output, unless it's being queried or the data collection is working).

---disable-housekeeper      Flag that turns off the housekeeper.
+--disable-collection      Flag that turns off the data collection.
 Useful for testing the REST API or if you want to pause data collection without editing your config.

 --skip-cleanup      Flag that disables the old process cleanup that runs before Augur starts.
 Useful for Python scripts where Augur needs to be run in the background: see the `test/api/runner.py` file for an example.